Rapsssito/react-native-tcp-socket/README.md

 ![](https://github.com/Rapsssito/react-native-tcp-socket/workflows/tests/badge.svg)

 React Native TCP socket API for Android & iOS with **client SSL/TLS support**.
-It allows you to create TCP clients and servers sockets, imitating some of node's [net](https://nodejs.org/api/net.html) API functionalities.
+It allows you to create TCP clients and servers sockets, imitating some of node's [net](https://nodejs.org/api/net.html) API functionalities (check the available [API](#api) for more information).

 ## Table of Contents